-- Landlords must provide you with a tenancy agreement.
-Even if they don't, you still have rights as a tenant. - Even if you don't have a tenancy agreement and no matter what your tenancy agreement says, you have rights which you can't sign away under the Residential Tenancies Act.
-If anything in your agreement seems excessive or unfair, or you are having issues with landlords or tenants, take it to your local Community Law Centre or ring the Ministry for Business, Innovation and Employment (MBIE) Tenancy Services on 0800 83 62 62. - Property condition reports are generally attached to a tenancy agreement.
+- Landlords must provide you with a written and signed tenancy agreement.
+If your landlord doesn't do this, they are committing a fineable offence. - Even if you don't have a tenancy agreement and no matter what your tenancy agreement says, you have rights which you can't sign away under the Residential Tenancies Act 1986.
+If anything in your agreement seems excessive or unfair, or you are having issues with landlords or tenants, take it to your local Community Law Centre or ring the Ministry for Business, Innovation and Employment (MBIE) Tenancy Services on 0800 83 62 62. - Since 2019, landlords are required to include specific statements in your tenancy agreement: - Insurance statement: Info about the landlord's policy including whether they have insurance, the excess (the amount they have to pay to make a claim) and your liability under the policy - Insulation statement: Info about whether the flat is insulated, where it is, what kind of insulation and the condition it's in - Healthy homes statement: A signed statement saying that the landlord will comply with the healthy homes standards! - Property condition reports are generally attached to a tenancy agreement.
 They are important because they can be used as evidence later on if there is damage to the property.
-Make sure you complete one as landlords sometimes 'forget' to do them with tenants!
+Make sure you complete one as landlords sometimes 'forget' to do them with tenants! - From July 2020, landlords also have to include specific information about how well they're meeting the new healthy homes standards. - See the next section for more on the new healthy homes standards.